The Holy T

 Angel Albie Anjos is a Brazilian American trans femme, queer artist.
 She is part of Bloom Collective a collective supporting + connecting emerging queer/trans & BIPOC artists.

-Gericault De La Rose is a queer trans Filipinx, multidisciplinary artist, and educator
+Gericault De La Rose is a queer trans Filipinx, multidisciplinary artist, and educator.

 ACCESSIBILITY & INCLUSION